cwadge/junk-drawer/pipewire_tuning_guide.md

 mkdir -p ~/.config/wireplumber/main.lua.d/
 ```

-Then add `~/.config/wireplumber/main.lua.d/50-alsa-rate.lua` with a few stanzas like the following:
+Then add `~/.config/wireplumber/main.lua.d/50-alsa-rate.lua` with a stanza like the following:

 ```
 alsa_monitor.rules = {